dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 6. Open **Group Policy Management**, this is located under Windows Administrative tools in the Start Menu.

-7. Expand the directories until you find Group Policy Objects
+7. Expand the directories until you find Group Policy Objects.

-8. Right Select Group Policy Objects and Select **New**, go ahead and create 6 new GPOs and name them after the 6 policies in the backup folder.
+8. Right-click Group Policy Objects and Select **New**, go ahead and create six new GPOs and name them after the six policies in the backup folder.
 After you are done, they should look like below.

     >**Note**: If you are helping a customer the name of the policy is not critical just what configured.
 So, customers should be encouraged to use standard naming conventions.

-9. Right Select on each policy and select import Settings.
+9. Right-click on each policy and select import Settings.
 Select next through backup GPO, on the backup locations screen select the folder where the backups are located.

 10. Select next through backup GPO, on the backup locations screen select the folder where the backups are located.

 11. Select the backup that corresponds to the policy selected.

-12. Select next through all the prompts until you get a succeeded message
+12. Select next through all the prompts until you get a succeeded message.

-13. Repeat this for the other 5 policies
+13. Repeat this for the other five policies.

 14. Review the GPO Settings of each policy in GPMC and the summary below.
 Change the settings to organizational preferences because they are set to Microsoft Recommendations as-is.